 Steve, from the Mittleider group.

-https://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1271397760073#c3793112033793368459'> April 15, 2010 at 11:02 PM
+http://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1271397760073#c3793112033793368459'> April 15, 2010 at 11:02 PM

 Nice post i like it very much.

-https://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1271507346850#c6897346191176225528'> April 17, 2010 at 5:29 AM
+http://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1271507346850#c6897346191176225528'> April 17, 2010 at 5:29 AM

 Wow...
 Excellent dear, great post!! there is so information on this blog, keep posting like this so that i can come

-https://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1281674760580#c8071574608667107011'> August 12, 2010 at 9:46 PM
+http://hortist.blogspot.com/2009/12/horticultural-wonders-of-world.html?showComment=1281674760580#c8071574608667107011'> August 12, 2010 at 9:46 PM

 Woderful places, wonders of the horticultural world.
 But does really Garden of Buckingham Palace fit on the list?
 There must be plenty of garden or green nature wonders with a higher rank.